ford-at-home/alt-bible/README.md

 ---

+## 🏗️ Project Structure

+**This repository contains the backend stack for HOLY REMIX:**

+- **Backend API** - AI-powered translation engine and data processing
+- **Infrastructure** - AWS deployment and database management
+- **Documentation** - Complete project documentation and guides

+**Frontend Application:**
+- A separate codebase will be deployed for the web/mobile interface
+- This repo contains all the API documentation and integration details
+- The frontend will consume the APIs deployed from this backend stack

+---

 ## 🚀 Features

 - 🎭 **Persona Remix:** Translate scripture into the style of Joe Rogan, Samuel L. Jackson, Cardi B, and more!